microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/include.md

 ---
 display: "Include"
-oneline: "Specifies a list of glob patterns that match files to be included in compilation"
+oneline: "Specify a list of glob patterns that match files to be included in compilation."
 ---

 Specifies an array of filenames or patterns to include in the program.